devavratTomar/Project_dev_hak_deep/README.md

 - Harshdeep: Word2Vec Feature Engineering and data cleaning for allergens, construction of model using Random Forest for categories and allergens
 - Devavrat Tomar: Vector Quantisation and data clearning of nutrients, tabulating final results of the Random forest model
 - Mariam Hakobyan: Analysis on allergens/additives present in food products, Data cleaning for categories

+The report was written by everyone for each part they did as mentioned above.

 For the final presentation, 2 of the group members (Mariam and Devavrat) will work on making of the poster while the other group member (Harshdeep) will present the poster and the project.